AJV009/XeonAJ_AJV009/readme.md

 ### An opportunity to utilize my skills and and take my ablities in computing further.
 As am just getting started with AI, I expect to join a big community experimenting with AI technologies.

 # Experiences, Certificates and Skills
+### Founder of [XeonAJ](https://www.google.com/search?q=xeonaj) (Computer Consultantancy)
+Started on April 2019 -
+1. Helping local business’s for free with websites build with WordPress.com and connected with Google My Business.
+2. Collaborate with other local companies and startups for web testing and quick launching.

 ### Internship at R.B.Tech, Ahmednagar (3 Months in 2019 summer break)
 3 months training in PHP during 5th semester of Diploma in Computer Technology (Forced from College!)